mwyvr/rid/README.md

     # inspect an ID
     $ sid af87av3z734qnx8y

-    # while away your COVID-19 days
+    # while away your COVID-19 days looking at milliseconds pass by...
     $ sid `sid`

 ## Example Use